blepoutre/blepoutre/README.md

 ### Hi there 👋

-- I'm currently learning out to create a repository for a project and it's not a mean feat for newbie 😅.
+- I'm currently learning how to create a repository for a project and it's not a mean feat for newbie 😅.

 <!--
 **blepoutre/blepoutre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.